NiklasBorglund/niklasnotes-blog/posts/weekly-notes-2025-07-07.md

 Players love the atmosphere and story, but complain about the shortness.
 Some complain about the writing quality and the lack of save options.
 Mixed opinions about the gameplay mechanics.

-Maybe if they had named the game with a subtitle would have improved the score even more - "Last Report - a short experience" or something of the like.
-These ultra-short games usually win big on setting the expectations perfectly - and I wonder if
+Still, it has a 90+ score at the time of writing, which is very good for something this short.

-Still, it has a 90+ score at the time of writing, which is very good.
+A subtitle like ‘Last Report: A Short Experience’ might’ve helped set expectations better.
+These ultra-short games usually do best when they communicate clearly what you're getting.

 ---